Early Life and Education:

 William soon became interested in embryology and went to the United States to work and study for a year at Johns Hopkins University from 1883-1884.
 He returned to Cambridge to do a fellowship at St. John's College.

 In 1896, William Bateson married Caroline Beatrice Durham.
 She was the daughter of a surgeon and very smart.
-Beatrice would often help Bateson with his work and even worked for income for a short time when financial burdens became a problem.
+Beatrice would often help Bateson with his work and even worked for income for a short time when financial burdens became a problem, which was pretty much unheard of for females at the time.
 Letters written by the family throughout the years often had Beatrice holding the family together in times of tragedy and William's bouts of depression.

 William and Beatrice had three sons - John, Martin, and Gregory.
 Gregory later became a well respected anthropologist in the United States.
 John and Martin enrolled in the military during World War I. John battled on the front line, while Martin was a photographer in the army.
 John was wounded and after many months of healing, went back to the front line.
 He was killed in battle just a month shy of Armistice Day.
 Martin was very distraught due to his closeness to John.
 He got out of the military and began his studies in science.
 He did not enjoy the subject and became a poet instead.
 After a brief unrequited love affair, Martin committed suicide by shooting himself in the head in the middle of Piccadilly Circus.